Baked Buzzards Bay Scallops

 Remove the dish from the oven and add the scallops.
 Toss the scallops gently until they’re evenly coated.

 Sprinkle the crackers over the scallops, and then sprinkle the cheese.
 Bake until the scallops are hot and have turned opaque, about 10 minutes.
-Of course, it’s hard to tell when they’re opaque, but assume they’re done at 10 minutes.
+Of course, it’s hard to tell when they’re opaque, when in doubt, grab one and take a taste.
+You don’t want to overcook them or they’ll be tough.
 Switch the oven to broil and cook until the cracker crumbs and cheese are lightly browned on top, it’ll take only a minute or two, so keep an eye on it.
 If you have a gas oven, it may not even take that long.

 Original recipe: Bea Conner’s Lightly Baked Scallops, Saveur